 - percent_columns - percentage of columns with this data type.
 Rows add up to 100%

 - tables - number of tables in a database with this data type

-- percent_tables - percentage of tables that have columns with this data type
+- percent_tables - percentage of tables with columns with this data type.

 - Scope of rows: all data types used in a database